The Ultimate Guide to a Successful Headshots Photoshoot

 Executive Portraits & Leadership Portrait Sessions

 Executive portraits differ from fast corporate headshots in pace and scope.
 A CEO or founder session typically runs 60 to 90 minutes with 2 to 3 wardrobe changes.
 We often shoot in multiple locations: studio for the classic headshot, office for environmental context, and sometimes outdoor for editorial variety.
 The goal is a set of images that work across annual reports, press announcements, board decks, and keynote speaker bios.
 Similar to acting headshots, we use different framing options, poses, and body language to create flattering and confident portrayals.
+Creative headshots may feature casual clothing and interesting expressions, offering a more relaxed and approachable look while maintaining professionalism.

 For leadership portrait sessions, we build extra time for expression coaching and micro-adjustments, experimenting with different poses and head positions to achieve professional results.